pmitros/cpsd-lottery/public/schools/fma.md

 ### FMA

+_Below is placeholder text based on what we know of FMA.
+Waiting for real info from FMA parents._

 * Amazing **community** - envy of other parents. ;-)
 * Amazing **principal** sets the tone for school of working together with families and community
 * Weekly **all-school assembly** with agenda put together by the students themselves… all the parents are invited.
 (Try going to one of those to get a sense of the community.)